Revenue have released the following information below on their website to help employers manage their year-end.

 Employers paying employees’ Income Tax and USC

 Revenue will facilitate employers who want to pay the 2020 Income Tax and USC liabilities of their employees where they arise due to the Temporary Wage Subsidy Scheme (TWSS).
-The employer should engage directly with their employees on the matter and agree the mechanism to pay the liability involved.
+The employer should engage directly with their employees on the matter and agree on the mechanism to pay the liability involved.

 The pay date reported by employers on the payroll submission should be the date when the funds are made available to employees.
 We are aware that some payments may have been reported incorrectly.